Rise-group/S-maup_data/data/README.md

 There is one folder per each value of N. Inside those folders there are files of the type:

-`MainTable_<N>_<RhoReference>.csv` taht contains the S-maup for the 1,000 instances descrived in the first paragraph of section "Critical values and p-value"
+`MainTable_<N>_<RhoReference>.csv` that contains the S-maup for the 1,000 instances descrived in the first paragraph of section "Critical values and p-value"

 Where: